On periodic orbits of polynomial maps: Proofs of the main results

-\begin{thm}{\ref{mainthm2}} Let $k$ be a finitely generated subring of $\bar\Q$.
-Let $V$ be a reduced separated scheme of finite type over $k$.
-There is an effective constant $C(V,k)$ such that, if $Z_O$ is the reduced closed subscheme of $V$ defined by a finite set $O\subseteq V(k)$, \end{thm}
+\begin{thm}{\ref{mainthm'}} Let $V$ be a separated scheme flat of finite presentation over a finitely presented domain $k$ of characteristic zero.
+There is an effective universal constant $C(V,k)$ such that, for every finite set $\Ocal\subseteq V(k)$, we have